celestiaorg/docs/how-to-guides/quick-start.md

 celestia blob submit 0x71756f746573 '"Simplicity is the ultimate sophistication." -Leonardo da Vinci'
 ```

-Once you run this command, you'll see a height and data committment in the response.
+Once you run this command, you'll see a height and data commitment in the response.
 This means your data has been successfully posted to the network!

 ```bash
 {